 Near to Villa Monastero is a tiny alcove.
 If you didn’t know about it, you probably wouldn’t make anything of it!

-If you are trying to visit Varenna on a budget, this view could be a supplement or replacement to visiting Villa Monastero.
+If you are trying to visit Varenna on a budget, this view could be a replacement for visiting Villa Monastero.

 On the wall of this alcove is a sign that states “200 steps to a romantic view.”
 I swear it feels like you’re in a vintage Italian romance film experiencing this!